Love working with people from all around the world?

 - Details of Schooling

-Following your online application please submit verified hard copies of your documents by post to one of the addresses below.
+Following your online application please submit verified copies of your documents to one of the addresses below.
 Please note that the documents MUST be accompanied by the appropriate Cover Sheet (Domestic OR International) as above.

 Toi Ohomai Institute of Technology